bloomberg/chromium.bb/src/docs/clang.md

 lines set `cc` and `cxx` to your clang binary.
 If things look good, run `ninja -C out/gn` to build.

-If your clang revision is very different from the one currently used in chromium

-*   Check `tools/clang/scripts/update.py` to find chromium's clang revision
-*   You might have to tweak warning flags.
+Chromium tries to be buildable with its currently pinned clang, and with clang trunk.
+Set `llvm_force_head_revision = true` in your args.gn if the clang you're trying to build with is closer to clang trunk than to Chromium's pinned clang (which `tools/clang/scripts/update.py --print-revision` prints).